Skip to main content

 Puri is a small traditional temple town in the east coast of Odisha.
 It is a ancient city with with intense spiritual energy and deep-rooted cultural heritage.
 Puri is one of the sacred towns in India and is revered as one of the Char Dhams (four sacred pilgrim destinations).

-The traditional town is not only spiritually significant but also rich in vibrant festivals (known as baro masa tero jatra: 12 months and 13 festivals), busy beaches, and traditional art.
+The temple town is rich in vibrant round-the-year festivals (known as baro masa tero jatra: 12 months and 13 festivals), busy beaches, and traditional art.
 Every year, on Ratha Yatra day the town becomes an ocean of devotion with millions of pilgrims from every corner of the world.

 Puri at a Glance: Travel Essentials for Devotees